replacementAI/A-Backtest-A-Day/Metal/README.md

 3. Print the last row of ```weighted_signal``` using ```print(weighted_signal.iloc[-1])``` (I will update the notebooks to already have this)
 4. Go long the positive weights and (if the strategy is L/S,) short the negative weights
 ### Other
 I will the evaluate the sharpe of each lookback of a strategy in a 5-fold cross validation to determine the best* parameters.
-The tickers used are these ETFs: WEAT, CORN, SOYB, and CANE.
+The tickers used are these ETFs: GLD, SLV, PPLT, and PALL.
 I use ETFs because its an easy to use asset an individual investor to attempt to replicate a strategy with.
 ### Correlations of each asset
 ![image](https://github.com/replacementAI/A-Backtest-A-Day/assets/55959390/def50a65-cdd8-472b-bdd6-81a2497d9953)